-I was exactly in the same position.
-For want of the joy of that night, my heart was sore distressed.
+[6] night, my heart was sore distressed.
 But it was that which awakened my love of God.
 Only in one point did my case differ from this story of Narada's.
 His heart had first obtained love and faith by hearing the praise of Hari from the lips of the Rishis, and afterwards he received from them much instruction regarding the knowledge of Brahma.
-But I had had no opportunity of my love and faith being aroused by any such praises of Hari, nor had any one deigned to impart to me the truths of divine wisdom.
+But I had had no opportunity of my love and faith being aroused by any such praises of Hari, nor had any one deigned to impart to me the traths of divine wisdom.
 The fair winds of luxury and pleasure were blowing all around me day and night.
-Yet in spite of these adverse circumstances, God in His mercy gave me the spirit of renunciation, and took away from me my attachment to the world.
-And then He Who is the source of all joy gave me new life by pouring streams of joy into my mind.
+Yet in spite of these adverse circumstances, God in His mercy gave me the spirit of renunciation, and took away from me my attachment for the world.
+And then He who is the source of all joy gave me new life by pouring streams of joy into my mind.
 This mercy of His is beyond compare.
 He alone is my Guru.
 He alone is my Father.

-CHAPTER III
+CHAPTER III.

-ONE day, after Didima's death, whilst sitting in my boythakkhana,1 I said to those around me, "To-day I have become a kalpataru.2 Whoever will ask of me anything that it is in my power to give, that will I give to him."
-Nobody else asked me for anything except my cousin Braja Babu, who said, "Give me those two big mirrors, give me those pictures, give me that gold-laced dress suit."
+One day, after Didima's death, whilst sitting in my boythakkhana,1 I said to those around me "To-day I have become a kalpataru.3 Whoever will ask of me anything that it is in my power to give, that will I give to him," Nobody else asked me for anything, except my cousin Braja Babu, who said, "Give me those two big mirrors, give me those pictures, give me that gold-laced dress suit."
 I immediately gave him all these.
 The next day he brought men and took away all the boythakkhana things.
-There were some good pictures and other valuable articles of furniture : he took them all away.
-In this manner I got rid of all my things.
-But the grief in my heart remained just the same; nothing could dispel it.
-I knew not where to turn for solace.
-Sometimes, lying on a sofa and pondering over problems about God, I used to become so absent-minded that I did not know when I had got up from my couch, and taken my meals, and lain down again.
-I used to feel as if I had been lying there the whole time.
-I would go alone to the Botanical Gardens in the middle of the day, whenever I got a chance.
-It was a very unfrequented, lonely spot.
-I used to take my seat on a tombstone in the middle of the gardens.
-Great grief was in my heart.
-Darkness was all around me.
-The temptations of the world had ceased, but the sense of God was no nearer; earthly and heavenly happiness were alike withdrawn.
-Life was dreary, the world was like a graveyard.
-I found happiness in nothing, peace in nothing.
-The rays of the midday sun seemed to me black.
-At that time this song suddenly broke from my lips, "Vain, oh! vain is the light of day; without knowledge all is dark as night."
-This was my first song.
-I used to sing it out loud sitting alone on that tombstone.
+There were some good pictures and other valuable articles of furniture, he took them all away.
+In this manner I gave away all my things.
+But the grief in my 1 Men's sitting-room.

-1 Drawing-room.
-2 The wishing-tree which grants all desires.
+2 The wishing-tree that gives all you may want.